-It is the intent of these specifications, terms, and conditions to describe the services UMRWA is seeking.
-The Upper Mokelumne River Watershed Authority (Authority) intends to award a contract to the Proposer(s) who best meets the Authority's requirements.
+It is the intent of these specifications, terms, and conditions to describe the services The Upper Mokelumne River Watershed Authority (UMRWA or Authority) is seeking.
+The Authority intends to award a contract to the Proposer(s) who best meets the Authority's requirements.

-The term of the contract shall begin on the date the contract is executed by the Authority and terminates on December 31, 2019.
+The term of the contract shall begin on the date the contract is executed by the Authority and terminates on October 31, 2025.
+Portions of the project area must be completed by the end of the 2024 field season as described under C. Specific Requirements below.

-This project lies entirely within Stanislaus National Forest Lands, on the Calaveras Ranger District.
+This project lies entirely within Eldorado National Forest Lands, on the Amador Ranger District and parallels Highway 88.
 The Authority is implementing this project under a Supplemental Project Agreement pursuant to Master Stewardship Agreement #16-SA-11052000-065 between the Authority and the Forest Service.

-This project consists of areas requiring the following: thinning and mastication of all live and dead brush, and coniferous trees less than 10" diameter breast height (DBH) to a 20 x 20 foot spacing in order to reduce fuel loading which is leading to a high risk of increased wildfire severity, intensity, and frequency.
+The project consists of natural forested stands, plantations, and aspen stands.
+In all areas, live and dead brush, dead trees, and live coniferous trees generally less than 10" diameter breast height (DBH) would be treated in order to reduce fuel loading which is leading to increased wildfire severity, intensity, and frequency.